Dursley's Pancake Race

 A trophy donated by Dursley Business Inclusive, in memory of local volunteer Eileen Nichols, was awarded to Jay Randall-Smith for the Best Fancy Dress Costume who dressed as Superman.

-The proceeds of this year's race will be presented to Festival Dursley, for new Christmas lights in the town centre.
+The proceeds of the 2018 race were presented to Festive Dursley, for new Christmas lights in the town centre.